Pediatric Orthopedics in Nagpur

 - Limb Lengthening Procedures: Techniques to correct leg length discrepancies.

-- Ponseti Method for Clubfoot: Series of casts and braces to correct clubfoot.
+- Ponseti Method for Clubfoot: A Series of casts and braces to correct clubfoot.

 - Surgical Release for Clubfoot: Surgery to lengthen or release tight tendons and ligaments.